-For postsecondary students, it can start off as curiosity, or peer pressure, or a way to relieve stress.
+For college students, it can start off as curiosity, or peer pressure, or a way to relieve stress.
 Financial pressure, emotional strain from unhealthy relationships, and family expectations are all stressors that students might be tempted to alleviate.

-5 Actionable Tips For College Students To Self-Support
+5 Actionable Tips for College Students To Self-Support

 Okay, we hope we haven’t lost you.
-We’ve painted a picture with real world examples of what mental health challenges look like for students.
+We’ve painted a picture with real-world examples of what mental health challenges look like for students.
 And, if it seems bleak, that’s because it can be.

 But, we can change that!

 There are things within your reach that may help you through this tough time.